winglang/wing/docs/docs/08-guides/03-cold-start.md

 This post demonstrates how you can leverage the Wing platform to aggregate Lambda functions, thus optimizing both costs and deployment time by using a single Lambda for multiple endpoints.

-We address the issue of the high costs associated with provisioned concurrency as a solution to the cold start problem.
+We address the issue of high costs associated with provisioned concurrency as a solution to the cold start problem.

 # Understanding Cold Start